 Everything you need to know about the Newcastle Amsterdam connection

-- If it’s possible during your trip ( the coronavirus stopped this service temporarily) you need to pre-book a table at the north sea bistro—an amazing dinner experience.
+- If it's possible during your trip you need to pre-book a table at the North Sea Bistro—an amazing dinner experience.

-- For your car navigation, use: the International ferry terminal Royal Quays in Newcastle.
+- Use the International ferry terminal Royal Quays in Newcastle for your car navigation.
 Need help there?
 Call: +44 191 293 6268

-If you go for a family trip what you can expect is about £ 600 – £ 1000 for a return trip.
-When you book for two adults only it’s £ £ 400 – £ 700 in total.
-If you want to cross towards the Netherlands in a very cost-effective way we advise to book together with friends and share a room and go with one car.
-That’s the cheapest way.
+If you go for a family trip (4) what you can expect is about £ 600 – £ 1000 for a return trip.
+When you book for two adults only it's £ 400 – £ 700 in total.
+If you want to cross to Amsterdam in a very cost-effective way, we advise you to book together with friends and share a 4-person room and go in one car.
+That's the cheapest way.
 Other tips to reduce the price:

-- If you can: Travel with 4, as you can simply book a cheap room this way.
+- If you can: Travel with 4, as you can book a cheap room this way.

 - Book through official channels and not through a ticket service.
-Simply go to DFDS and book on the website of DFDS.
+Go to DFDS and book on the website of DFDS.

 - Check the following page on the DFDS website for possible discounts, coupons, and offers.

 Your trip to Holland